Examiner's Report June 2011 Exam. Read this through and look at it when reflecting on your mock exam.

 responses was their ability to consider the pleasures provided by the advertisement itself

+rather than the brand.
 Many candidates developed ideas more in keeping with question two,

 identifying John Lewis’ values (most often related to family) and linking this to audience